 “The suggestions of many authors on nebulizer use are reinforced by the British Thoracic Society (BTS) Asthma Guidelines which advocate greater participation of the parent or patient in the management of asthma.
 The BTS guidelines for supervision of people receiving nebulized bronchodilators at home state:

 - Oral and written instruction should be given to the patient on the method and frequency of use, the action to be taken in the event of worsening asthma, and when to attend for follow-up.

 - Supervision should normally entail attendance at an asthma clinic or home visits by a trained asthma nurse or physiotherapist.

 Whether you purchase a nebulizer or not is your decision.
-However, you should be aware of the pros and cons each of these decisions bring.
-Nebulizing at home enhances your child’s comfort level since you will avoid having to take him or her to a healthcare facility several times.
-However, these devices as well as the medication, can be costly.
-Nebulizing at a healthcare facility can make this process simpler since an experienced person can assist your child.
-Nevertheless, it might also be unpleasant for your child to be in this medical setting rather than his/her own home.
+However, you should be aware of the pros and cons of each decision.
+Nebulizing at home enhances your child’s comfort since you will avoid going to a healthcare facility.
+However, these devices, as well as the medication, can be costly.
+Nebulizing at a healthcare facility can simplify this process since an experienced person can assist your child.
+Nevertheless, your child might consider the medical setting unpleasant and prefer to stay at home.

 (1) Effectiveness of Nebulizer Use–Targeted Asthma Education on Underserved Children With Asthma.
 Butz, A.M., Tsoukleris, M.G., Donithan, M., Doren, V., Zuckerman, I., Mudd, K.E., Thompson, R.E., Rand, C. & Mary Elizabeth Bollinger.
 Archives of Pediatric and Adolescent Medicine.
 2006. https://jamanetwork.com/journals/jamapediatrics/fullarticle/205048